 It still feels so surreal but signing a two-book deal with Harper Collins has definitely been the biggest highlight of my career so far.
 My debut book is a practical guide to overcoming fear, getting sassy with negative thoughts and becoming your most empowered self.
 It’s a game plan for confidence that mixes the science of positive psychology with uplifting stories from everyday women to show you that there are no limits to who you can become.
 My hope is that after reading it, you wake up and realise you don’t have to settle with a life that’s unfulfilling.

-Starting a was another big career highlight.
+Starting a podcast was another big career highlight.
 I put it off for a long time because I thought I wouldn’t have enough to say to sustain it and even if I did, no one would listen.
 The thing about confidence is that it’s not an absence of fear or self-doubt; it’s about feeling the insecurities but doing it anyway.
 After procrastinating for months, I reconnected with my purpose and realised the message I wanted to bring to the world was way more important than the fears I was feeling.
 Plus, what if people loved it and did listen, what if it changed people’s lives?
 I’m happy to say the podcast now has 100,000 downloads and is being listened to in over 120 countries.

 What methods do you use to help reduce any financial stress you face?